 These projects are critical to the continued growth of the safety profession as they support the development of knowledge, innovative methods, systems and other appropriate interventions for advancing safety and health in the workplace.
 Research grants assist the safety community in mitigating the risks of injury and illness in the workplace and help develop and grow research talent in the safety and health field.

-The Foundation is currently funding its first research project under the direction of Lora Cavuoto at the University of Buffalo.
+The ASSP Foundation is currently funding its first research project under the direction of Lora Cavuoto at the University at Buffalo.
 Her study "Advancing Safety Surveillance using Individualized Sensor Technology" will determine how to quantify fatigue in individuals and help safety professionals enact policies that will reduce fatigue-related accidents.

 The Effects of Restricting Space